Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: INTRODUCTION

-A trace amount of heavy elements in a star-forming gas plays an important role in the formation of the low-mass stars with extremely low metallicities \citep{Omukai00,BrommLoeb03,Schneider03}.
-Efficient gas cooling owing to metal and dust can trigger the cloud fragmentation.
-In general, gas cooling promotes the cloud deformation into sheets or filaments, whereas heating processes stabilize the gas against aspherical perturbations.
-The linear analyses by \citet{Lai00} and \citet{HanawaMatsumoto00} demonstrate that a contracting cloud gets highly elongated when the specific heat ratio $\gamma = {\rm d} \ln T / {\rm d} \ln \rho + 1$, an indicator of the effective gas equation of state, is less than 1.1.
-In a cooling gas with $\gamma < 1$, significantly elongated filamentary structures tend to be formed.
+A trace amount of heavy elements in star-forming gas plays an important role in the formation of low-mass stars with extremely low metallicities \citep{Omukai00,BrommLoeb03,Schneider03}.
+Efficient gas cooling from metal and dust can trigger the cloud fragmentation.
+In general, gas cooling promotes cloud deformation into sheets or filaments, whereas heating processes stabilize the gas against aspherical perturbations.
+Linear analyses by \citet{Lai00} and \citet{HanawaMatsumoto00} demonstrate that a contracting cloud gets highly elongated when the specific heat ratio $\gamma = {\rm d} \ln T / {\rm d} \ln \rho + 1$, an indicator of the effective gas equation of state, is less than 1.1.
+In a cooling gas with $\gamma < 1$, significantly elongated filamentary structures tend to form.
 When the density of the filament increases up to a value where gas cooling becomes insufficient ($\gamma > 1$), multiple cores are formed and begin contracting separately.
 Therefore, the characteristic mass of the fragments is set by the Jeans mass at the density and temperature where the cooling becomes inefficient.

-Analytic models suggest that low-mass cores can be formed by transition line cooling of C {\sc i}, C {\sc ii}, and O {\sc i} \citep{BrommLoeb03,Frebel05,SantoroShull06,Ji14}.
-Dust thermal emission is another important process that determine the thermal evolution of a low-metallicity gas.
+Analytic models and simulations suggest that intermediate-mass cores ($\sim 100 \ \Msun$) are formed by transition line cooling of C {\sc i}, C {\sc ii}, and O {\sc i} \citep{BrommLoeb03,Frebel05,SantoroShull06,SafranekShrader14a}.
+Low-mass stars might be formed by the dynamical ejection with $N$-body interactions among these clumps \citep{Ji14}.
+Dust thermal emission is another important process that determines the thermal evolution of a low-metallicity gas.
 A semi-analytic approach reveals that dust cooling becomes important at densities $\nH \gtrsim 10^{12} \ \percc$, where the corresponding Jeans mass is $\sim 0.1 \ \Msun$ \citep{Omukai00,Schneider03}.